Netcracker/KubeMarine/documentation/Installation.md

 ###### Calico BGP Configuration

-By default, calico is installed with "full mesh" BGP topology, that is every node has BGP peering with all other nodes in the cluster.
+By default, calico is installed with "full mesh" BGP topology, that is, every node has BGP peering with all other nodes in the cluster.
 If the cluster size is more than 50 nodes it is recommended to use the BGP configuration with route reflectors instead of full mesh.
 You also have to change calico BGP configuration if you are using DR schema.

 **Note**: change BGP topology is possible for calico v3.20.1 or higher.